etcadinfinitum/autotuner/index.md

 containing that transform so that the fundamental frequency of each STFT column resided in the frequency-domain bin which was closest to the target frequency.

+One of the critical differences between our first and second implementations was that our second was able to use multiple target frequencies.
+The method responsible (detailed below) accepted a vector of target frequencies as a parameter and matched each window's fundamental frequency to its closest match allowing us to tune to an input scale, or other set of frequencies, rather than a single pitch.

 ### 5. Inverse Short-Time Fourier-Transform

 After performing modifications to the signal's STFT, it is necessary to